Dirk-/PDFCropService/README.md

 ## PDFCropService
 PDFCropService is a workflow for the macOS Finder `Services` menu.
 It crops vector or bitmap images saved as PDF files from the print dialog, for example.
-It is useful when you want do insert high-quality graphics into a, say, LaTeX, Word or Pages document and your graphics app only offers you the option to save graphics as full pages from the print dialog.
-PDFCropWorkflow automatically trims all white margins so any picture can easily imported into a text document.
+It is useful when you want to insert high-quality graphics into a, say, LaTeX, Word or Pages document and your graphics app only offers saving graphics as full pages from the print dialog.
+PDFCropService automatically trims all white margins, so that any picture can easily be imported into a text document.

 ## Setup